Designing the tool I would want to use.

 Primary Palette

 Bold, expressive, built for impact.
 It works exactly where it's designed to work.
 But it has no mid-range, no tonal scale, and the lime fails WCAG contrast on every background in the set.
 You can't build a UI system from it.
-They would be incorpated into the main interface as highlights.
+They would be incorporated into the main interface as highlights.

 chloe Angharad Eardley // submission for lead product designer at UX Pilot, may 26